 29 November (16 November O.S.):

-- ELPIDIUS, MARCELLUS, EUSTOCHIUS AND COMPANIONS, Elpidius was a dignatery at the court of the Emperor Constantius, who bravely confessed the faith before Julian the Apostate.
-As a result in 362, he and others were dragged, tied to the tails of wild horses, before finally being burnt at the stake.
+- ELPIDIUS, MARCELLUS, EUSTOCHIUS AND COMPANIONS, Elpidius was a dignitary at the court of the Emperor Constantius, who bravely confessed the faith before Julian the Apostate.
+As a result in A.D.
+362, he and others were dragged, tied to the tails of wild horses, before finally being burnt at the stake.

-- FIDENTIUS, a second century saint in Padua.
+- FIDENTIUS, (second century), a saint in Padua.

 * - Prior to the Schism the Patriarchate of Rome was Orthodox and fully in communion with the Orthodox Church.
 As Saint John of Shanghai and San Francisco +1966 said "The West was Orthodox for a thousand years, and her venerable Liturgy is far older than any of her heresies."